Etymology of Brahmaputra River

-The Brahmaputra enters India in the far eastern state of Arunachal Pradesh after traveling hundreds of miles over Tibet as the Tsangpo from its birthplace near the holy lake of Manasarowar.
-It is one of the world’s largest, on the similar scale with the Indus, Mississippi, and the Nile.
+Brahmaputra River enters India in the far north-eastern state of Arunachal Pradesh after travelling hundreds of miles over Tibet as the Tsangpo from its birthplace near the holy lake of Mansarovar.
+It is one of the world’s largest rivers, on the similar scale with the Indus, Mississippi and the Nile.

-The Brahmaputra is also called Tsangpo-Brahmaputra.
-It is a trans-boundary river.

-The Brahmaputra is navigable along most of the river length.
-The lower reaches are sacred to Hindus.
+The upper course of Brahmaputra River was unknown for a long time, and its identity with the Yarlung Tsangpo was only recognized by exploration in 1884-86.
+The lower reaches are sacred among the Hindus.
+Brahmaputra River is navigable along most of the river length.
 The river is prone to catastrophic flooding in spring when the Himalayan snows melt.
 It is also one of the few rivers in the world that exhibit a tidal influence.